 PhD in Accounting

-The Culverhouse School of Accountancy’s faculty supports students interested in archival/empirical and behavioral/experimental research in auditing, financial accounting, managerial accounting, accounting information systems, and tax.
+The Culverhouse School of Accountancy’s faculty supports students interested in archival and behavioral research in auditing, financial accounting, managerial accounting, accounting information systems, and tax.

 Renowned FACULTY